 Praise originates with God and is manifest to His people.

 Psalm 108:1 “O God, my heart is steadfast;

 I will sing and give praise, even with my glory.”

-Praise originates from the hearts of those steadfast in God.
+Praise springs forth from the hearts of those steadfast in God.
 The heart of a believer is unmoving in its position, it is unwavering in its purpose, and it is undeniable in it’s commitment.
-Regardless of their circumstances, praise continues to echo from the mouths of those whose strength is in God alone.
+Regardless of the circumstances, praise continues to echo from the mouths of those whose strength is in Christ alone.

 Psalm 40:1-3 “I waited patiently for the Lord;

 And heard my cry.
 He also brought me up out of a horrible pit,